WNYH

 WNYH (740 AM) is a radio station licensed to Huntington, New York, it serves the Long Island area and broadcasts brokered programming.
-The station is owned by Win Radio Broadcasting Corporation.
+The station is owned by WIN Radio Broadcasting Corporation.

-Since 740 AM is a Canadian clear-channel frequency, WNYH reduces its broadcast power to 43 watts at sunset in order to protect CFZM in Toronto.
+Since 740 AM is a Canadian clear-channel frequency, WNYH reduces its broadcast power to 43 watts at sunset to protect CFZM in Toronto.
 This results in a limited, approximately 20 square-mile coverage area centered upon Huntington Station for the station at night.

 History

 The station signed on as WGSM on September 1, 1951, with studios originally in the Sammis Building on New York Avenue in Huntington.
 Edward J. Fitzgerald founded the station and Jack Ellsworth (WALK, WLIM) was the original program director.
 In early 1968, the station moved its studios and offices to 900 Walt Whitman Road (Rt.
 110) in Melville, New York near the Northern State Parkway.
 In autumn 1968, Bill Ayres (WABC, WPLJ) and Pete Fornatale (WFUV, WNEW-FM, 92.3 K-Rock) hosted a religious show aimed at young people.
 Over the years, the station has sported many formats and been owned by many radio groups.

 On May 22, 1995, WGSM switched from soft adult contemporary to country music, and its AM stereo system, with local band showcases on the weekend.
 Then the station simulcast WMJC 94.3; a short time later, new ownership and GM approved the station's switch to becoming the New York area's first Radio Disney affiliate on November 1, 1997, and the AM stereo system was turned off.
 WGSM lost the Radio Disney affiliation on December 27, 1998, after WQEW became New York City's Radio Disney affiliate.
 At that time, WGSM began simulcasting the adult standards format of sister station WHLI 1100 AM.